Renters Insurance: Why It Isn’t Too Much to Ask

-Tenants With Renters Insurance Will Also Help You
+Tenants’ Policies Will Also Help You

-As a landlord, you already have your own insurance plan in place for your property, so you might assume that your tenants’ renters insurance won’t mean much for you.
+As a landlord, you already have your own insurance plan in place for your property, so you might assume that your tenants’ insurance won’t mean much for you.
 But it actually does.
-In the event of accidental damage to your property, whether it be from fire or storm water, your tenants’ renters insurance will kick in first, saving you the time, money, and energy of having to oversee repairs and furnishing replacements on your own, as well as having to deal with your own insurance company.
+In the event of accidental damage to your property, whether it be from fire or storm water, your tenants’ insurance will kick in first, saving you the time, money, and energy of having to oversee repairs and furnishing replacements on your own, as well as having to deal with your own insurance company.
 Just as important, having everyone insured in some way or another helps prevent breakdowns in your relationships with your tenants and even litigation if an accident occurs.
 Tenants are far less likely to sue their landlord – something that is increasingly common nowadays – if the damages incurred are insured under their plan.

 Additional Reading: Late Fee System and the Innago Solution